Bellwether Foundation Inc

 • 2026 Timing: Monitor the foundation's website in early 2026 for updates on when the application cycle reopens, as 2025 is invitation-only

-• St. Louis Focus: Geographic restriction to the St. Louis region is a primary consideration; ensure your organization and program have strong local ties
+• St. Louis Focus: Geographic restriction to the St. Louis region is a primary consideration; ensure your organisation and programme have strong local ties

-• Metrics Matter: Prepare quantifiable, measurable results and demonstrate your program's established track record of impact
+• Metrics Matter: Prepare quantifiable, measurable results and demonstrate your programme's established track record of impact

 • Innovation + Proven Results: Balance showing innovation with demonstrating that your approach has been tested and works

-• Underserved Populations: Clearly articulate how your program serves under-resourced or under-represented communities in St. Louis
+• Underserved Populations: Clearly articulate how your programme serves under-resourced or under-represented communities in St. Louis

-• Program Over Operations: While general operating support is available, programmatic support is preferred; frame requests around specific program outcomes when possible
+• Programme Over Operations: Whilst general operating support is available, programmatic support is preferred; frame requests around specific programme outcomes when possible

 • Relationship Building: With an invitation-only model in 2025 and preference for multi-year grants to prior recipients, building relationships with the foundation is valuable for long-term funding prospects